mckennapsean/dissertation/content/07-reflect.md

 By turning to the design activity framework, insights are formed about the design process and application of the s-CorrPlot technique to design study work.
-For the s-CorrPlot project, I joined the team after an initial prototype for an idea was developed, and the 9-stage framework [@Sedlmair2012b] would classify this as the "implement" step or the _make_ design activity.
+For the s-CorrPlot project, I joined the team after an initial prototype for an idea was developed, and the nine-stage framework [@Sedlmair2012b] would classify this as the "implement" step or the _make_ design activity.
 To improve the tool to meet our collaborators' needs, I visited their lab weekly to observe the types of research problems they faced, better understand the problem domain, and see how they utilized the prototype, going back to the "discover" stage or _understand_ activity.
-When we followed the 9-stage framework for design studies, this project was not as successful as a design study.
+When we followed the nine-stage framework for design studies, this project was not as successful as a design study.
 While this project hit several pitfalls in the "design" stage [@Sedlmair2012b], the design activities, specifically the _understand_ design worksheet, pinpoint several